About the profile areas

 Unley Ward is an established residential area with some commercial areas, particularly along King William Road and Unley Road.

-Unley Ward includes most of the suburb of Unley, the eastern part of the suburb of Goodwood, the northern part of the suburb of Hyde Park, the northern part of the suburb of Malvern, the north-eastern corner of the suburb of Millswood, the north-western part of the suburb of Parkside, and the south-eastern corner of the suburb of Wayville.
+Unley Ward encompasses most of the suburb of Unley, the eastern part of the suburb of Goodwood, the northern part of the suburb of Hyde Park, the northern part of the suburb of Malvern, the north-eastern corner of the suburb of Millswood, the north-western part of the suburb of Parkside, and the south-eastern corner of the suburb of Wayville.